PellePedro/learning/algorithms/leetcode/lcs.md

 Output: 3
 Explanation: The longest common subsequence is "ace" and its length is 3.

+Input: text1 = "ace", text2 = "abcde"
+Output: 3
+Explanation: The longest common subsequence is "ace" and its length is 3.

 Input: text1 = "abc", text2 = "abc"
 Output: 3
 Explanation: The longest common subsequence is "abc" and its length is 3.